 From here, you can:

 - discuss circulex on social media (an XMPP app and account are required),

 - watch a 90-second historical fundraising video that briefly explains circulex,

 - read the poem from the video,

-- watch and participate in its development via Radicle:
+- watch its development via the git protocol:

 - and participate in its development by sending bug reports, patches, and so on, via XMPP or email.